Johannes Vieweg: Current position and responsibilities

-Since February 2016, Johannes Vieweg has served as the Inaugural Dean and Chief Academic Officer of the College of Allopathic Medicine at Nova Southeastern University in Fort Lauderdale, Florida.
-Dr. Vieweg developed the new college's academic vision and directed all logistic, strategic and financial planning processes to establish the 148th M.D. medical school in the U.S.
+From February 2016 through December 2024, Johannes Vieweg served as the Inaugural Dean and Chief Academic Officer of the College of Allopathic Medicine at Nova Southeastern University (NSU) in Fort Lauderdale, Florida.
 The college received preliminary LCME accreditation in October 2017 and matriculated its inaugural class in July 2018.
 After receiving a substantial gift from the Patel Family Foundation in January 2018, the college was renamed the Dr. Kiran C. Patel College of Allopathic Medicine.
-In 2021, the college was awarded provisional accreditation status by LCME and will be welcoming its fourth class of students.
-Current work is focused on advancing to the final step of accreditation - full accreditation - by 2022.
+In 2021, the college was awarded provisional accreditation status by LCME.